 ApexSQL Diff Pro has the ability to compare and synchronize a database backup against a script folder, which could be of great help during the development process.
 You might need to use the backup instead of the live database to create a SQL database build scripts, and this is where ApexSQL Diff Pro can help.
 There is no need to waste time and resources on restoring the SQL Server database backup.
 ApexSQL Diff Pro enables you to save a database schema as a set of object creation scripts directly from your backup.March 2, 2015

 An accidentally dropped table may be recovered in several ways.
 The choice of technique depends on the resources available for the recovery.
 The first choice is usually a database backup.
-But, even if you don’t have one, the dropped table may still be recovered (in some cases even quicker than if you had a backup).August 15, 2013
+But, even if the one doesn’t exist, the dropped table may still be recovered (in some cases even quicker than with a backup).August 15, 2013

 ApexSQL Diff and ApexSQL Data Diff provide a user friendly GUI for SQL comparison and synchronization of database schemas and database objects.
 They both include the command line interface which provides the exact same options, and which you can use to schedule unattended comparisons and synchronizations